bbauska/W3Cx-3of5/README.md

 <p>
 Here is a simple example (also available <a href="https://jsbin.com/yogojis/edit?html,output">online example from JSBin</a>):

-Press play to stream the neigh of a horse:</p>
+Press play to stream the neigh of a horse: (does not work in git)</p>

 <h5>As you can see, the code is very similar to the basic &lt;video&gt; element usage.</h5>